Labor & Industry Lawyers – Seattle, Washington

 Partial Return to Work

-- During the healing process, and with the approval of the medical provider, the employer may choose to offer the employee a light duty position such as answering phones, administrative or clerical tasks, or in a supervisory role.
+- During the healing process, and with the approval of the medical provider, the employer may choose to offer the employee a light duty position such as answering phones, administrative or clerical tasks, or perhaps a supervisory role.

 - If the light duty wage is more than 5% less than what the employee was earning before they were injured, the employee has sustained a Loss of Earning Power (LEP).
-An employee who has a Loss of Earning Power, is entitled to 80% of the difference between the light duty wage and the pre-injury wage.
+An employee who has a Loss of Earning Power is entitled to 80% of the difference between the light duty wage and the pre-injury wage.

 - Example: If a worker breaks their leg in a job that requires walking and heavy lifting at a pay rate of $15 per hour, the employer may choose to bring the worker back to light duty work with customers at $10 per hour.
 An injured employee would be entitled to 80% of the difference between what they are earning on light duty ($10 per hour) and what they were earning at the job of injury ($15 per hour).
 Therefore, the injured employee would be entitled to 80% of the $5 difference per hour.
 In this example, the injured employee would have a Loss of Earning Power of $4 per hour.